 The Homeschool Outdoor Adventure Program (HOAP) offers wilderness and folk craft taught by the best educators at Trackers.
 Youth and teens can connect while learning news skills through our Mentoring Days, Skills Evenings and Open Archery Range.

 Mentoring Days One day a week Homeschool Apprentices train with expert instructors at our epic outdoor locations.
 We provide transportation.
-Our training and curriculum is broken into seasonal terms:
+We divide our training and curriculum into seasonal terms:

 Fall Stealth, Archery & Wilderness Survival

 In Fall we focus on the skills of stealth, archery and wilderness survival.
 Under the thoughtful guidance of our expert educators, Homeschool Apprentices develop the foundations of nature awareness and forest craft.